andreibalcan/vortex-combat/server/README.md

 ```

 #### 3. Running the app
-Once your environment is set up and the database is ready, you can build and run the server:
+Once your environment is set up and the database is ready, you can build and run the server (inside the Presentation layer):

 ```
 dotnet build